stevenwhitespacesystems/fm-xml2json/README.md

 ##### Large XML Data

 FileMaker Pro is not the most efficient tool for text parsing.
 This script was designed primarily for small XML packets sent back from APIs.
-It wasn't designed in mind to convert large XML files into JSON.
+It wasn't designed, in mind, to convert large XML files into JSON.

 However, if given enough time, this script will convert large XML files into JSON and has been optimised to the best of our ability.